Lifelong Reinforcement Learning with Modulating Masks: Environments

 \subsection{ProcGen}

-The ProcGen \citep{cobbe2020procgen} is an benchmark that consist of 16 visual diverse video game tasks that are procedurally generated and computationally fast to run (in comparison to the Atari games), with the aim of evaluating generalization ability of RL agents.
+The ProcGen \citep{cobbe2020procgen} is a discrete action benchmark that consist of 16 visual diverse video game tasks that are procedurally generated and computationally fast to run, with the aim of evaluating generalization ability of RL agents.
+It was proposed as a replacement of the Atari games benchmark, while being computationally faster to simulate than Atari.
 The benchmark was adapted for lifelong RL by \citep{powers2022cora} which introduced a lifelong RL curriculum based on a subset of the ProcGen games.
 The selected games are Climber, Dodgeball, Ninja, Starpilot, Bigfish, and Fruitbot as shown in Figure \ref{fig:env_procgen}.
 The input observation are RGB images of dimension $64 \times 64 \times 3$, along with 15 possible discrete actions.
 Also, the reward function and scales (range of values) are different for each task in the curriculum.

 Due to the procedural nature of the environment, each game contains several levels and the properties of each game instance (such as objects, texture maps, layout, enemies etc) can be procedurally generated, thus ensuring high variance within each game.
+The procedural nature of the environment facilitates testing of lifelong RL agents in unseen environments, thus evaluating also generalization capabilities.
+Variation in tasks exists across the state and transition distributions.